-I love mussels for a number of reasons but their affordability to deliciousness ratio and their speed of cooking are right up there.
-They can be enjoy in a multitude of ways, and you can find my other mussel recipes here.
-This classic recipe for mussles with white wine, garlic & cream is my favourite.
-Enjoy this bowl with a glass od De Wetshof Estate Limestone Hill, an unwooded Chardonnay.
+I love mussels for a number of reasons but their affordability-to-deliciousness ratio and their speed of cooking are right up there.
+They can be enjoyed in a multitude of ways, and you can find my other mussel recipes here.
+This classic recipe for mussels with white wine, garlic & cream is my favourite.
+Enjoy this easy weeknight dinner with a glass of dry white wine.

 This recipe feeds two people and takes about 10 minutes to make.
 Have everything ready before you get going – I love to pour myself a glass of wine to enjoy the process.
 I’ve also added a glass of the Limestone Hill to the recipe because you want to put the best wine in it too.
 A lovely loaf of crusty bread is imperative to serve with these mussels to mop up the delicious sauce.

-What do you need to make a pot of mussels with white wine, garlic & cream?
+What you need to make a pot of mussels with white wine, garlic & cream?

 - Shallots are the perfect base for this dish but use a brown/white onion if you cannot source shallots.

-- Fresh flat-leaf parsley and thyme leaves are the herbs of choice with this dish
+- Fresh flat-leaf parsley and thyme leaves are my herbs of choice with this dish.

-- Good white wine – the mussels steam in the white wine absorbing the flavour (you could substitute this with fish stock if you don’t drink alcohol but this will affect the taste profile).
+- Good white wine – the mussels steam in the white wine broth absorbing the flavour (you could substitute this with fish or seafood stock if you don’t drink alcohol but this will affect the taste profile).

 Mussels with white wine, garlic & cream

-In a medium-sized heavy-based pot, add the butter and olive oil and sauté the shallots until soft, about 3 minutes.
+- In a large heavy-based pot, add the butter and olive oil and sauté the shallots until soft, about 3 minutes.

-Sprinkle over the remaining parsley and serve immediately with the crusty bread and a glass of Chardonnay.
+- Sprinkle over the remaining parsley and lemon zest and juice if you are using it serve immediately with the crusty bread and a glass of Chardonnay.